fsharp/fsharp.org/mentorship/index.md

 ### What is the current status of the program?

-* Applications for the 2019 Fall round are now open.
-They will close on August 31st, 2019.
+* Applications for the 2020 winter round (round 8) open on January 1st 2020.
+They will be accepted until January 31st, 2020.
-* Applications for the 2020 winter round will open in January.
+* Applications for the 2020 fall round will open in August, 2020.

 Thanks for your patience, we will provide further information soon here and on twitter [@fsharporg](https://twitter.com/fsharporg).